InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/concept-anchor.md

 ## Resulting Context

-Management and newcomers to InnerSource engage in conversations around InnerSource, percieved benefits, expected difficulties, etc. Usually comparing to  previous experiences around the anchored concepts.
+Management and newcomers to InnerSource engage in conversations around InnerSource, perceived benefits, expected difficulties, etc.
+They are usually comparing InnerSource to previous experiences around the anchored concepts.

 ## Status

-Initial.
+* Initial

-These are ideas for solutions to the problem that have not been tested yet.
+The above are ideas for solutions to the problem that have not been tested yet.
-This is still a pattern any Known Instances.
+This pattern does not have any Known Instances yet.

 ## Author(s)